telerik/kendo-ui-core/docs/framework/globalization/definecultureinfo.md

 ---
-title: Define culture information
+title: Culture Definition
-page_title: Define Culture Information | Kendo UI Framework Globalization documentation
+page_title: Culture Definition | Kendo UI Globalization
-description: How to define culture information in culture files and extend it, default culture information settings.
+description: "Learn about the default culture information settings in Kendo UI and how to define culture information in culture files and then extend it."
+slug: culture_definition_kendoui_globalization
+position: 2
 ---

-# Define culture information
+# Culture Definition

-Each culture info is placed in a separate JS file with the naming convention *`kendo.culture.<language code>[-<country/region code>].js`*.
-You can include as many culture files as you want.
-Every included file will extend the kendo.cultures mapping.
-Please note that the included culture file will not automatically become current culture used by Kendo.
+The information on each culture is placed in a separate JavaScript file and shares the `kendo.culture.<language code>[-<country/region code>].js` naming convention.
+You are able to include as many culture files as you want.
+Every file that is included extends the `kendo.cultures` mapping.
+Note that the included culture file does not automatically become the current culture used by Kendo UI.

-## Default culture information
+## Customization

+### Apply the Defaults

-The English culture is defined directly in kendo.core.js and it is considered as "default".
-The name is "en-US".
+The default English culture is defined directly in `kendo.core.js` and by the name of `"en-US"`.

-The default culture info is listed here:
+The example below lists the default culture information.

+###### Example

     kendo.cultures["en-US"] = {
 	    //<language code>-<country/region code>